2ndSightLab/aws-scripts/README.md

 __Error messages__

-* Make sure all error messages clearly state the problem and how to fix the error.
+* All error messages clearly state the problem and how to fix the error.

 __AWS Resources__